weniv/En_pythonbest20/src/pages/question11.md

 - The output consists of line breaks, spaces, and three special characters (├,│,└).
 - Subdirectories are separated by "double space + special character + single space."
 - If there are sub-directories in sub-directories, they should be separated by "double space + special character + single space" according to the starting character of the parent directory.
-- Please sort each category in ascending order in the output.
+- Please sort each category of the output in alphabetical order.
 - All inputs are in Korean.
 - Each category in the input is separated by "-".
 - If a new category starts, it is separated by a space.